Skip to content

 Preparing Your Surface

-Proper surface preparation is key to successful plaster art texture painting.
+Proper surface preparation is crucial for plaster art texture painting.
 Start by cleaning the surface thoroughly.
 Remove any dirt, dust, or grease.
 For smooth surfaces, lightly sand to create a better grip for the plaster.

 Apply a primer suited to your surface material.
 This improves adhesion and creates a uniform base.
 Allow the primer to dry completely before proceeding.
 This may take several hours or overnight.